BdR76/CSVLint/docs/readme.md

 line should have the same length, and columns are detected by looking where numeric, non-numeric and space characters start or end.

+### Detect columns manually ###

 You can manually override the auto-detection by unchecking the auto-detect checkbox.
 When the auto-detect is not checked and you press "Detect columns", a dialog will appear where you can manually enter the column separator and indicate whether or not the first line contains the column names.

+When selecting "Fixed Widths" you can optionally provide a comma separated list of the column ending positions in "Fixed positions".
+For example the text data `2022-10-15HbA1c 123.5` has column end positions `10, 16, 21`.
+Leave "Fixed positions" empty and the plug-in will try to detect fixed width columns same as auto-detect.

 ![CSV Lint detect columns manually dialog](/docs/csvlint_detect_columns.png?raw=true "CSV Lint plug-in detect columns manually dialog")